 The Repair Shop has been the secret gem in the BBC’s daytime TV schedule since it started airing in 2017.
-Now, the renovation series is back for its sixth season and has a new slot every Wednesday at primetime on BBC One.
+Now, the renovation series is back for a new series with a primetime slot on Wednesday evenings on BBC One.

 Over the years the show has gained a loyal fanbase and made stars of the experts at the heart of the show.
 But the one thing which always gets viewers talking is the location of The Repair Shop.
 It is set in a pristine-looking barn which all viewers doubt is actually in use as a real workshop.
 No workshop can really be that tidy!